A guide to mindful drinking: These are the 7 simplest ways to cut down your alcohol intake

 3. Spread out your intake

-Additionally, it's best not to drink daily.
-"Try to have several alcohol-free days a week," Moran suggests.
-You’ll sleep better, your mood will be improved, and you’ll feel a sense of achievement.
+"As well as staying within this limit, make sure you don't binge drink and spread out your drinks during the week with several alcohol-free days," says Aisling Moran, a nutritional scientist.
+"You’ll sleep better, your mood will be improved, and you’ll feel a sense of achievement.
 Also, stagger your weekends to socialize or suggest some activities that don’t tend to involve alcohol."
-Like doing a yoga for beginners class with a friend.

 4. Beware your triggers

-Parker adds that you can also cut down through distraction techniques.
-"If your trigger is at 6pm on a weekday, what could you do instead that would be fun?" she suggests.
-"Meet up with a friend, take the dog for a walk, dance to your favorite music in the kitchen?"
+Environments can play a huge role in our urge to drink, Parker adds.
+"If your trigger is your local bar, think about where else you could go that would be fun.
+Meet up with a friend, take the dog for a walk, or dance to your favorite music in the kitchen instead."

 5. Ensure you're present in the moment

-"When you do choose to drink, try to slow down the process," suggests Dr Trent.
-"Maybe consider ordering smaller quantities of a more expensive drink you really enjoy, rather than larger quantities of a cheaper drink you don't like as much.
-When drinking it, tune in to how it feels in your mouth.
-Take slower sips and savor the taste and the sensation in your mouth.
-Tune into how the glass feels in your hand."
+When you do choose to have a drink, try to slow down the process.
+"Maybe consider ordering small quantities of a more expensive drink you really enjoy, rather than larger quantities of a cheaper drink you don't like as much," suggests clinical psychologist Dr Marianne Trent, as a way to avoid drinking so quickly.
+"And when you're drinking it, tune in to how it feels in your mouth.
+Take slower sips and savor the taste and the sensation in your mouth, tune into how the glass feels in your hand."

-If you're struggling to stay in the moment, Dr Trent recommends, "It can be useful to pause, drop your shoulders and take a series of slow breaths in through your nose and then out through your mouth.
-This will help you to re-engage your wise, calm, focused self and you will be able to make safer and more balanced choices."
-Learning how to breathe better has so many positives on top of this too.
+This is part of the mindfulness approach that comes with mindful drinking, she explains.
+"If you're struggling to stay in the moment, it may be useful to take a pause and physically drop your shoulders.
+Take a series of slow breaths through your nose and then out through your mouth.
+This will help you re-engage your wise, calm, focused self and you will be able to make safer and more balanced choices."

 6. Choose drinks wisely